-This involves making efficiencies in and reconfiguring commissioned services' contracts, including by commissioning different models of service delivery, ceasing contracts, improved contract management and negotiation of better rates.
+1.8.1 This involves making efficiencies in and reconfiguring commissioned services' contracts, including by commissioning different models of service delivery, ceasing contracts, improved contract management and negotiation of better rates.
 The contracts include Independent Reviewing Officers, early intervention commissioned services and recently concluded procurements.
 Over half of these savings have already been made and will be released in 2016/17.
 Delivery of these savings is not considered high risk.
 A small number of individuals may be impacted and consultation will take place with them, and an Equalities Impact Assessment will be undertaken.

-1.10.4 0-25 Service
+1.9 0-25 Service

-Alongside partners the Council is developing an integrated approach to disabled children and young adults.
+1.9.1 Alongside partners the Council is developing an integrated approach to disabled children and young adults.
 Through this approach it is anticipated that SEND and Continuing Care needs will be identified and funded appropriately by those partners.

-1.10.5 Placement Commissioning
+1.10 Placement Commissioning

-This involves reducing the cost of placements for looked after children by growing and strengthening the in-house foster care service; intervening early to prevent placement breakdown, stepping-down placements from residential to foster care, and ensuring provision of high quality, competitively priced residential placements in appropriate locations.
+- 1.10.1 This involves reducing the cost of placements for looked after children by growing and strengthening the in-house foster care service; intervening early to prevent placement breakdown, stepping-down placements from residential to foster care, and ensuring provision of high quality, competitively priced residential placements in appropriate locations.
 This proposal has the potential to significantly improve outcomes, and keep children local.
-The placements commissioning strategy went to CELS Committee in April 2015 and consultation has taken place with looked after children and young people, foster carers and staff who have fed into development of the strategy.

-This proposal is ambitious as it means that by 2019 Barnet will have one of the largest proportions of looked after children placed with in-house foster carers in the country.
+The placements commissioning strategy went to CELS Committee in April 2015 and consultation has taken place with looked after children and young people, foster carers and staff who have fed into development of the strategy. - 1.10.2 This proposal is ambitious as it means that by 2019 Barnet will have one of the largest proportions of looked after children placed with in-house foster carers in the country.
 The foster carer recruitment strategy is resulting in more foster carers, and consequently reducing cost.
 It does however need to be seen in the context of an overspending social care placements budget

-1.10.6 Early Years Review
+1.11 Early Years Review

-This involves savings through implementation of Early Years Review aimed at ensuring early years services are best configured within limited resources, including use of the public health grant to fund service levels in addition to the statutory minimum to embed an early intervention approach in early years.
+1.11.1 This involves savings through implementation of Early Years Review aimed at ensuring early years services are best configured within limited resources, including use of the public health grant to fund service levels in addition to the statutory minimum to embed an early intervention approach in early years.
 Consultation has taken place and a new locality model was implemented in September 2015.
 These savings are considered deliverable for 2016/17 and the impact on customers and equalities will continue to be measured.

-1.10.7 Libraries
+1.12 Libraries

-The Council is currently undertaking a further round of public consultation on a proposal to reshape Barnet's Library service to deliver savings through to 2019/20.
+1.12.1 The Council is currently undertaking a further round of public consultation on a proposal to reshape Barnet's Library service to deliver savings through to 2019/20.

-1.11 Future year transformation savings
+Future year transformation savings

-All of the savings proposals that will be recommended to Policy & Resources Committee and then subject to public consultation are set out at Appendix A.

-The key proposed changes are set out in the table below
+- 1.13 All of the savings proposals that will be recommended to Policy & Resources Committee and then subject to public consultation are set out at Appendix 1. - 1.14 The key proposed changes are set out in the table below:

-Priorities Additional changes To develop new models of social work practice and intervention which reduce the need for higher cost placements and the number of adolescents in our care, especially in residential provision Signs of SafetyPAUSENo Wrong Door To increase the productivity of education and children's services through developing new ways of working to meet the needs of a growing population within available resources.
-Professionally led, not for profit Children's Services delivery vehicles Adoption Regionalisation To further reshape early intervention and prevention services to provide effective, Youth ServicesEarly Years targeted interventions which reduce the • CAMHS need for higher cost interventions
+Pri orities Addit ional changes То develop new models of social work • Signs of Safety practice and intervention which reduce the need for higher cost placements and the number of adolescents in our care, especially in residential provision PAUSENo Wrong Door To increase the productivity of education and children's services through developing new ways of working to meet the needs of a growing population within available resources.
+Professionally led, not for profit Children's Services delivery vehicles Adoption Regionalisation To further reshape early intervention and prevention services to provide effective, targeted interventions which reduce the need for higher cost interventions Youth ServicesEarly YearsCAMHS